Sizing Guide

 6.2+ 33 - 35 22

-However due to the style of this model you will be in a slightly more forward riding position.
+However, due to the style of this model, you will be in a slightly more forward riding position.

-Suspension Seat-post Models: Take 1" off the frame size you require.
+For suspension seat-post models: Take 1" off the frame size you require.

 Feet & Inches Inches Inches